katerina1601/resume/README.md

 # Ivan Kovnatsky

 ## Summary
-Experienced Linux admin, worked in different areas and got hands on diverse tools.
+Experienced systems engineer, worked in different areas and got hands on diverse tools.
 Tightly worked with Atlassian Products.
-Always eager to implement some custom solutions.
-Able to automate work.
+Always eager to implement some new solutions.
+Able to automate work and make teams happy.
 Have experience developing/scripting in popular interpreted programming languages.

 ## Experience
 * 2016-Present -- **DevOps Engineer**, _Luxoft_